-The names, municipalities of residence and principal occupations during the preceding five (5) years for each of our directors and executive officers are set out in the tables below.
-Only the current position of executive officers who have been with us for more than five (5) years is shown.
+The name, municipality of residence and principal occupation(s) during the preceding five (5) years of each of our directors and executive officers are set out in the table below.
+Only the current position of directors and executive officers who have been with us for more than five (5) years is shown.